heyitsvajid/Crowdsourcing_Marketplace_MySQL/README.md

 * The goal is to build a distributed enterprise web application which enables the user not only to upload , star/unstar or delete files/folders but also share files/folders to other users, create groups, add/edit/delete members and view their own activity timeline.

-## Features
+## User stories:
-* Sign Up, Sign In and Logout functionalities.
+* I can Sign Up, Sign In and Logout from application.
-* Post Project and get bids from other users.
+* As an authenticated user, I can Post Project and get bids from other users.
-* Hire freelancer on the basis of bids received.
+* As an authenticated user, I canHire freelancer on the basis of bids received.
-* Check open projects and bid on projects posted by other users.
+* As an authenticated user, I can Check open projects and bid on projects posted by other users.
-* Check project completion date when freelancer is hired.
+* As an authenticated user, I can Check project completion date when freelancer is hired.
-* Create and edit profile information.
+* As an authenticated user, I can Create and edit profile information.

-> For Detailed Description check [Project Report](https://atom.io/)
+> For Detailed Description check [Project Report](https://docs.google.com/document/d/1oX7vKfWftTV8vgo_s_IeOpl5158lZsKEFVypW7q8KHs/edit?usp=sharing)

 ## System Design